igorcenziai/igorcenziai/README.md

   I'm Igor Cenzi, a Software Engineer passionate about Artificial Intelligence and real-world impact.
 Currently transitioning from a backend development background to building intelligent solutions using neural networks and deep learning.

   - 🎓 Final-year Software Engineering student
-  - 💼 Backend Developer & Tech Lead at PagBank
+  - 💼 Software Engeneer at PagBank
-  - 🧠 Researching Emotion Recognition with CNNs (FER-2013 + VGGFace)
+  - 🧠 Researching Emotion Recognition with CNNs
   - 🤖 Focused on Computer Vision, Deep Learning & AI applied to everyday problems
   - 🌱 Always learning, always building